Health and Safety Awareness

 This online Health and Safety Awareness online course provides an understanding to staff of health and safety best-practice.

 DURATION | 40 minutes

-This online Health and Safety Awareness course introduces the principles of safe working environments so your colleagues know how to play their part in keeping themselves and others safe.
+This Health and Safety Awareness online course introduces the principles of safe working best practice.

 We begin by introducing why for moral, financial and legal reasons effective health and safety management requires shared responsibilities.

 UNIT 2 | RISK MANAGEMENT